CronCats/docs/content/docs/deployed-contracts.md

 # Deployed Contracts

-Here are the deployed contracts on each network supporting Croncat:
+Here are the deployed contracts on each network supporting CronCat:

 ## Interchain (Cosmos blockchains)